 Julia Good, a junior at Santa Clara University turned to Kickstarter to fund her service trip to New Orleans.
 “I like the idea of crowdfunding, because you can get $1 or $500 and it can still make a difference,” Julia says, “I reached my goal of $500, but I also used social media a lot to promote my campaign and word of mouth from family and friends helped a lot too.”

-According to the Crowdfunding Industry Report, crowdfunding sites raised a total of $2.7 billion in 2012.
+Crowdfunding sites raised a total of $10 billion in 2019 and projected to reach $28 billion by 2025.
 However, that does not mean it works for everyone, or that everyone has heard of crowdfunding as a source of funds for study abroad.
 Study abroad advisors are often neither aware of the possibilities regarding crowdfunding, nor do they always know how to go about getting students involved in the process.

 “We were not familiar with crowdfunding being used to fund study abroad programs.
 I have not heard students use this alternative before, but if they did I think it’s a good initiative,” says Dieter Roberto Kuehl, Director at the Syracuse University study abroad program in Madrid, Spain.

 So how can a student take the leap and crowdfund his or her study abroad?

 Step 1: Prepare Your Pitch